The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

 - `tags` (List): Categorization tags for the document

 ### User Profiles Reference
-Only references to documents are stored in the User Profiles table:
+Only references to documents are stored in the User Profiles table.
+Each child can only have one active IEP document at a time:
 ```json
 {
   "userId": "user123",